IlyaKozlov1991/Repository-for-practice-29-07-22/Markdown tutorial.md

 ![Something went wrong, try again!](fun_pic.jpg)

 ## Blockquotes
-To create a blockquote, start a line with greater than > followed by an optional space.
+To create a blockquote, start a line with greater than > followed by an optional space and then type your quote.
 > Only a Sith deals in absolut (c) Obi-Wan Kenobi, Star Wars

-Blockquotes can also containg another formating.
+Blockquotes can also contain another formatings.
 Like so:
 > *Only a Sith deals in absolut* (c) Obi-Wan Kenobi, Star Wars

 The upper blockquote is in Italic.